Kong/terraform-provider-konnect/docs/resources/gateway_plugin_mtls_auth.md

 - `san_dirname_matcher` (List of String) Specifies a list of Subject Alternative Name (SAN) DirectoryName attributes to use for consumer lookup.
 Applicable only when `skip_consumer_lookup` is false.
 Supported formats: OID, Long Name, or Short Name.
 Examples: `commonName` (Long Name), `CN` (Short Name), `2.5.4.3` (OID).
 If left empty (default), all attributes present in the SAN DirectoryName extension are used.
 The matcher is case sensitive.
 Default: []
 - `send_ca_dn` (Boolean) Sends the distinguished names (DN) of the configured CA list in the TLS handshake message.
 Default: false
 - `skip_consumer_lookup` (Boolean) Skip consumer lookup once certificate is trusted against the configured CA list.
 Default: false
 - `ssl_verify` (Boolean) This option enables verification of the certificate presented by the server of the OCSP responder's URL and by the server of the CRL Distribution Point.
-Default: true
+Default: false

 <a id="nestedatt--ordering"></a>